+Flower browning is most often a sign of the bloom's age.
 The yellowish spadix flowers become dry and brown before releasing their pollen.
 If a powdery white substance sprinkles the plant and the surrounding surfaces, the pollen has been released.
 The spathe will soon turn brown and die.

 If you notice small, slender dark insects or wet, shiny spots on the spathes, isolate the plant immediately for treatment.

 Organic, ready-to-use insecticidal soap spray

 Protective clothing, including a long-sleeved shirt, long pants and safety goggles.

 Prepare the Treatment Area

 Move the peace lily out of direct sun and cover the surrounding surfaces to protect them from dripping soap.
 If the weather is above 60 degrees Fahrenheit, take it outdoors to spray it, if possible.

 Protect Your Person